Parent mental health

 Guideline

-1. Training on recognition of the clinical signs that are associated with mental health difficulties is attended by all responsible healthcare professionals.
+1. Training on recognition of the clinical signs that are associated with mental health difficulties.
+(53)

 B (High quality)